Safest Airlines of 2024: What the Rankings Reveal and Key Influences

 Related: 2021 Safest Airlines: American carriers make a comeback

-Top Ten Safest Low Cost Carriers in Alphabetical Order
+Top Ten Safest Low Cost Carriers in Numerical Order

 Southwest Airlines launched the low cost airline concept in the 1970s.
 Since then, the growth of no frills, low cost airlines has skyrocketed, especially in last two decades on short-haul routes.